Guide To Introductory Courses for STEM Majors

 People of color and others with marginalized ethnicities, women and others who experience misogyny, LGBTQ+ people, disabled people, and others who have traditionally been marginalized in society and in physics.
 According to the TEAM-UP Report, marginalized groups are “groups of people defined by a common social identity who lack adequate social power or resources to design, build, or perpetuate social structures or institutions that reflect the centrality … of their identities, proclivities, and points of view. … They need not be underrepresented or numerical minorities, but often are.”
 We use the term marginalized groups, rather than minorities, underrepresented groups, or other commonly used terms, because people in these groups are not always minorities or underrepresented, and in order to convey that underrepresentation is the result of marginalization rather than a statistical accident.
 Another common term is minoritized groups.
 While we use this general term for brevity and readability, it is important to recognize that the many different groups encompassed by this term face different challenges and have different needs that should be addressed individually whenever possible, to learn the terms that people ask to be called, and to recognize that these terms may change over time.

 .
 If well designed and taught, these courses can provide some of the best opportunities to recruit students into the physics major, to support student success and retention, and to influence future scientists, medical professionals, and science teachers through excellent instruction and a positive introduction to the discipline.
 See the section on Recruiting of Undergraduate Physics Majors for guidance on how to connect with students in introductory and, if appropriate, service courses in order to recruit them into a physics major.
 Introductory courses can help students develop an understanding of fundamental physics concepts and models and of how these concepts and models are used to analyze a multitude of situations.
 The content knowledge and skills built in these courses can serve as the foundation for the physics major and as valuable support for success in other STEM fields.
-Research-based instructional practices have been shown to effectively engage students in the introductory courses, promote reasoning, improve success and retention, and provide opportunities for involving students in instructional activities through roles such as learning assistants and teaching assistants.
+Research-based teaching practices have been shown to effectively engage students in the introductory courses, promote reasoning, improve success and retention, and provide opportunities for involving students in instructional activities through roles such as learning assistants and teaching assistants.
 Introductory physics courses also typically provide a critical service to the institution by serving as required support courses for engineering, chemistry, life sciences, and other departments.
 Serving these external constituencies in a manner that supports, respects and contributes to their efforts can help your department build relationships with other departments and your administration.

 The Cycle of Reflection and Action